-I’m an independent education advisor who supports the leaders of schools & education organisations.
+I’m an independent education advisor who works with the leaders of schools & education organisations.

-I’m British, though based in the Netherlands, along with my wife and daughter.
-I regularly travel to support my clients (currently in the UK and South Africa).
+I’m British & based in the Netherlands.
+I travel regularly to support my clients (currently in the UK and South Africa).

 A brief career history

-After testing the educational waters with jobs as a teaching assistant in both Primary and Secondary school settings, I started my career as a Citizenship and Sociology teacher in a North London comprehensive school- training through Teach First.
+After testing the educational waters as a teaching assistant (at both Primary and Secondary schools), I trained through Teach First and began my career as a Citizenship and Sociology teacher in a North London comprehensive school.

-I first moved into the world of teacher & leadership development in 2013 via a year in Uganda with the amazing PEAS and their network of 27 rural schools.
+I moved into the world of teacher & leadership development in 2013, with a year in Uganda with the amazing PEAS and their network of 27 rural schools.
 This role introduced me to Ark Schools where I then spent a hugely formative next eight years.

-Three of those years were spent helping to build the nascent Ark Teacher Training programme (which has continuously been rated as ‘Outstanding’ by Ofsted, since its first inspection in 2016).
+Three of those years were spent helping to build the nascent Ark Teacher Training programme (which has been rated as ‘Outstanding’ by Ofsted at every inspection since 2016).

-Alongside this, I helped to set up the South Africa version of Relay’s Leverage Leadership Institute, the Instructional Leadership Institute (ILI).
+Alongside this, I helped to establish the South African version of Relay’s Leverage Leadership Institute, the Instructional Leadership Institute (ILI).

 Wanting to re-engage with life at the sharp-end of schools, I returned to Ark in 2021-22 to take up a role as Deputy Principal at Ark Charter in Portsmouth, before setting up as an independent consultant.